 A study published in the British Journal of Nutrition found that iron levels in vegetarians and vegans in the UK were, on average, higher than those of the general population, showing that it’s possible to get more than enough iron on a vegan diet.
 Just like with protein, however, you should still be sure to eat a balanced diet to ensure you are getting enough iron.

-Drinking coffee and tea, particularly with meals, can limit your iron absorption and should be consumed at least three hours before a meal.
+Drinking coffee and tea, particularly with meals, can limit your iron absorption and should be consumed one hour before a meal.
 For an iron boost, try eating tofu, lentils, spinach, soy, chickpeas, and hummus.
 Vitamin C also increases the absorption of iron, so if you take an iron supplement, wash it down with some orange juice.

 Vegetarians don’t have to worry about vitamin B12, and many people disagree about whether or not vegans need a B12 supplement.
 You may want to go with "better safe than sorry" on this one.
 B12 deficiency is extremely rare among both vegans and non-vegetarians alike but is a serious issue when it does occur.

 There are a few things vegans should know about B12:

 - Your body has the ability to store B12 for a number of years, so if you’re newly vegan, you may have sufficient reserves for another decade, but unless you have your B12 levels tested regularly there is no way of knowing.

 - Nutritional yeast is the best food source for B12, although miso and some seaweeds contain a minimal amount as well.

 - Although nutritional yeast is a great source and an incredibly tasty addition to just about everything, some doctors suggest it's best not to rely on a single source and recommend taking a vitamin supplement at least once a week, even if you regularly eat nutritional yeast.